Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 provided by NvBlockSwComponentType.

-#@SECTION: 0..1 aggr Deﬁnes the ROM Block of the NVRAM Block
+0..1 aggr Deﬁnes the ROM Block of the NVRAM Block

 provided by NvBlockSwComponentType.